blakeblackshear/frigate/docs/docs/integrations/plus.md

 ## Submit examples

-Once your API key is configured, you can submit examples directly from the events page in Frigate using the `SEND TO FRIGATE+` button.
+Once your API key is configured, you can submit examples directly from the Frigate+ page.

 :::note